5harad/threshold-test/README.md

 Script Details
 --------------

-download.py
+download.py <br />
-	- downloads the original North Carolina traffic stop data as received from the state as a tar file
+	- downloads the original North Carolina traffic stop data as received from the state as a tar file <br />
-	- input: NA
+	- input: NA <br />
-	- output: saves orig_data folder in data/
+	- output: saves orig_data folder in data/ <br />

 to_tsv.py
 	- converts the original txt files to tsv files